charlieroberts/imgd-4000-2023/tutorial_day_2_c++.md

 	a->Speed = ProjectileSpeed;
 }
 ```
+5. In your SpherePawn implementation file, make sure to include "ProjectileActor.h" so that the class can call its methods.

-4. Compile and Play.
+6. Compile and Play.
 You should be able to fire via the spacebar now.
-You can also adjust the speed of the projectiles using the `SpherePawn` details view in UE4.
+You can also adjust the speed of the projectiles using the `SpherePawn` details view in UE5.